 During tests on 23 AUG 21, the British airship R.38 (photo) carried thirty-two British and seventeen American crewmen aloft.
 The Britons were instructing the Americans how to operate the ship the Americans were purchasing, having already labeled her as “ZR-2.”
 During a high speed test run, some one ordered extreme rudder throws.
 Her ‘height climber’ structure suddenly failed and she broke in half.
 With the clear weather, in spite of ZR-2’s speed, most souls still aboard should have been able to simply hang on to the still-buoyant sections until they slowed and settled in the river.
 Four British crewmen and one American survived by doing just that, holding on to the hydrogen-filled stern until it drifted down to the river Humber.
 Tragically, as the R.38’s accident report held, a gasoline line break in the vicinity of still-sparking broken electrical cables connected to the running generator set the forward section ablaze.
 The report also found gasoline fire on the water as the major cause of lives lost.
 Pennover noted, “During these tests the ship’s structure failed between frames nine and ten (the strengthening was only carried back as far as frame nine) and completely separated into two parts.
 The gasoline leads were severed and a fire started in the after end of the forward portion almost at the moment of fracture.
 An explosion followed shortly after, causing the collapse of this portion, and as it struck the water a second explosion occurred.”
 Contaminated hydrogen was not cited as causing the accident; rather, the investigating committee found that the midship girders were inadequate to handle loads.
-Gasoline’s role in the deaths led to the insistence on diesel fuel for later British rigid airships.
+Gasoline’s role in the deaths led to the insistence on diesel propulsion for later British rigid airships.

 The two accidents, K5 and ZR-2, just months apart, illustrate the unequal treatment we gave our troubles above and below the ocean surface.
 The emerging art form of the news-reel was then expanding to larger audiences in a growing system of motion picture showplaces.
 The silent service’s sub tragedy at the bottom of Biscay was not, as we say today, ‘good for TV.’
 It lacked images.
 The other accident was a huge photo opportunity, with floating stern wreckage, flag-draped coffins being paraded down city streets, weeping widows, and newly fatherless children thrown in for emotional effect.
 A monument would be erected in one case – but not the other.
 Were the submariners less worthy?

 Sadly, the unequal treatment in the media was just getting started.
 The airship’s inherent safety – even in accidents – worked against it when these new yellow journalists of the motion picture arrived at the dawn of the aeronautical age.
 It had only been a few years since the first animation re-creation – the sinking of the Lusitania – had been commissioned to show a sequence of events impossible to photograph.
-No interest in illustrating the submarine accidents, and with little more than a black hole in the ground to mark the impact point of an aeroplane’s killing one or two people, such crashes got only a passing nod.
+No interest in illustrating the submarine accidents, and with little more than a black hole in the ground to mark the impact point of an aeroplane’s killing one or two passengers, such crashes got only a passing nod.
 However, losing sixteen American sailor-airmen all at once was real news back home.

 Meanwhile, US Army Colonel William Hensley had crossed over to England on the R.34, but his mission to purchase a real Zeppelin failed.
 Instead, Hensley helped secure a large Italian semi-rigid airship.
 Christened the Roma (photo) following her reassembly at Langley Field, its leaky bag and balky engines overshadowed its inadequate control system as the Army airmen tried to fly the contraption while actually patching the hydrogen leaks in flight.
 The LTA history course reads, “A trial trip to test out the newly installed Liberty motors was made on February 21, 1922, at Langley Field, Virginia.
 At a height of 1500 feet, for some reason and cause that could never be settled to complete satisfaction, the ship became unmanageable.
 According to some observers the box-kite rudder either failed to function or came adrift and twisted about to an angle of 45 degrees.
 The ship began a rapid dive to the ground and struck a 2,300 volt transmission line and then exploded, causing the death of thirty-four of the forty-five men on board.”

 The official investigation produced three possible causes of the accident, and the word “hydrogen” does not appear in any of them.
 Neither explanation of the most probable causes of the loss of control and subsequent impact had anything to do with the lifting gas.
 General Mason Patrick had written “Billy” Mitchell that the fabric “was getting pretty rotten” and (later Lt General) W. E. Kepner believed that “a seriously deteriorated bag” caused the crash.
 When John Mitchell interviewed participants, their recollections of the accident were still vivid.
 Major Reardon said, “I jumped for this opening and with my bare hands tore away the flaming fabric.”
 Master Sergeant Harry Chapman calmly took his knife from his pocket and cut away at the burning fabric, and suffered the most extensive burns of any of the survivors.
-Having only been flying for an hour, tons of gasoline was available to splatter from the impact, ignite from the broken high-tension line, and turn the victims into what looked like typical air and automobile fire crashes.
+Having only been flying for an hour, tons of gasoline was available to splatter from the impact, ignite from the broken high-tension line, and turn the hapless victims into what looked like typical air and automobile fire crashes.
 All too familiar, the grisly task of removing what witnesses called “blackened charred chunks of humanity” was unforgettable.
 Kepner’s recollection of “Arms, legs, heads burned away… a head shrunk in heat and burned to the size of a fist…” is consistent with gasoline conflagrations in airplane and automobile accidents, then as now.

 Just weeks later, twenty-six British sailors were lost when their sub H42 (similar to H31, photo) sank after being involved in a collision with the destroyer HMS Versatile off Gibraltar.
 Yet again the budding newsreel industry had screened the airshipmen’s flagged caissons rolling to the graveyards, tearful, confused children, the widows dressed in black, et cetera ad nauseum, while the 23 MAR 22 silent underwater accident remained silent – and unseen.
 Driven by images and editorials, there was public outcry about the airship accidents – and accepted silence about the submarine deaths.